With 1.94 billion global users, Facebook is the platform that brought social media into the mainstream.

-After 10 years, it is still, without a doubt, the dominant social networking platform.
-Here is the proof-in-numbers of Facebook's unbroken reign:
+After over a decade since its debut, Facebook still reigns as the dominant social networking platform.
+Here is the proof-in-numbers of Facebook's dominance:

 Who's On Facebook?